EEM0N/custom-scheduler-in-kubernetes/README.md

 ### Usage

 This YAML creates a pod that is managed by the custom scheduler.
-The pod runs an Nginx container and is configured to restart automatically if it fails.
-The custom scheduler is specifically assigned to this pod through the `schedulerName` field, which overrides the default scheduler for this pod.
+The pod runs an Nginx container, and the custom scheduler is specifically assigned to this pod through the `schedulerName` field, which overrides the default scheduler for this pod.